Nowadays, records management and information management are used almost interchangeably.

 Fast forward a few millennia to the industrial revolution and there are two major forces at play: the printing press, the precipitous rise in varying types of businesses, legislation, and taxes that required exact record keeping to stay in line with the law.

-These records that were kept then were necessary and a part of the process of doing business.
+The information and records that were kept then were necessary and a part of the process of doing business.

 And yet, only about 5% of this information is considered a record.